jsenv/importmap-node-module/readme.md

 ## projectDirectoryUrl

 `projectDirectoryUrl` parameter is a string url leading to a folder with a `package.json`.
 This parameters is **required** and accepted values are documented in https://github.com/jsenv/jsenv-util#assertAndNormalizeDirectoryUrl

-## projectNodeModulesIncluded

-`projectNodeModulesIncluded` parameter is a boolean controlling if project `package.json` and `node_modules` remapping will appear in the generated import-map.
-This parameter is optional and enabled by default.

 ## projectPackageDevDependenciesIncluded